ActiveLearningStudio/ActiveLearningStudio-API/README.md

 # About CurrikiStudio
 CurrikiStudio is an open source authoring platform for education.
 It is designed to let content authors develop and publish effective, engaging learning experiences quickly and easily.

+## Learn More
+Learn more about CurrikiStudio at https://www.curriki.org

 ## About the CurrikiStudio API
 The CurrikiStudio API was developed in PHP using the Laravel framework.
 All of its end points support the REST protocol.